A Simple Solution for the Best Results from Your NCIDQ Prep

 Yes, can you say – My favorite study spot is Starbucks 🙂

 Be honest.
-You’re pushing your body into sleep-deprivation mode, but do you really feel any more prepared for the exam?
+You’re pushing your body into sleep-deprivation mode, but do you feel any more prepared for the exam?

 About half of exam candidates fail the NCIDQ Exam on the first try.
 So what are the other half doing for NCIDQ prep that’s so different?

 Getting enough sleep is essential for the health of your brain.
 Your brain needs rest to form and wire new memories – which is exactly what you’re trying to do when you study for the NCIDQ Exam.
-(And no, caffeine is not an effective substitute for sleep.)
+(And no, caffeine is not an adequate substitute for sleep.)

 How Much Sleep Do You Really Need?